San Diego Asian American For Equality Foundation

 Upon the terms expiration, the reelection for subsequent director shall adopt the following procedures:

-(i).
+(i) The qualified candidates must have received 10 hours of SDAAFE volunteer credit in 12 months leading to the election, and are current voting members.
 The candidates receiving the highest number and at least 50% of all the valid votes shall be elected.
 Each serving director shall have the same voting right as that of the non-director voting members.
 The physical presence of the candidate at the election meeting is required.
-However votes can be either casted at the election meeting or be mailed in before the election meeting.
+However votes can be either cast at the election meeting or be mailed in before the election meeting.

 serving Board of Directors.